 (One should note that a leaf of $\FF$ may intersect $K_{i}$ in a finite family of leaves of $\FF|K_{i}$, but this really doesn't matter.)
 Thus, the core lamination $\XX_{h}$ of $\LL_{h}|K_{i}$ lives in $K_{0}$ and is independent of $i$.
-Exactly as before, this lamination gives a set $[ \gamma_{1}],[ \gamma_{2}],\dots,[ \gamma_{r}]\in H_{1}(\wh{W})$, hence the linear inequalities $[ \gamma_{i}]\ge0$ define a polyhedral cone in $\hI(\wh{W})$, the foliation cone we have designated by $\C_{h}$ and now designate by $\C_{\FF}$.
+Recall from Theorem~\ref{finitegen} and Corollary~\ref{conepoly} that this lamination gives a set $[ \mu_{1}],[ \mu_{2}],\dots,[ \mu_{r}]\in H_{1}(\wh{W})$, hence the linear inequalities $[ \mu_{i}]\ge0$ define a polyhedral cone in $\hI(\wh{W})$, the cone of foliations we have designated by $\C_{h}$ and now designate by $\C_{\FF}$.